click on the menu below to navigate this site

 Silves in Portugal.

-We were stopped by Spanish troupers armed with shotguns and automatic weapons!
-They were randomly stopping people leaving Spain and checking their cars for what I am not sure.
-We were one of the few lucky ones that were waved through the checkpoint unhindered.
+We were stopped by Spanish troops armed with shotguns and automatic weapons!
+They were randomly stopping people leaving Spain and checking their cars for reasons I am not sure of.
+We were one of the lucky ones who were waved through the checkpoint unhindered.

 The medieval architecture of Silves, its stone walls, and the castle are still intact.
 In fact, the castle has been somewhat restored.
-The area gains its income from the cork industry which is where the restoration funds came from I assume.
-There is an archeological museum in town which indicates people have gone to great lengths to do things right here.
-Julia and I were quite weary from the travel and heat of the day so we took full advantage of the siesta tradition this day.
+The area gains its income from the cork industry, which is where the restoration funds came from, I assume.
+There is an archaeological museum in town which indicates people have gone to great lengths to do things right here.
+Julia and I were quite weary from the travel and heat of the day, so we took full advantage of the siesta tradition that day.

 Silves Video